 Apricots are usually halved before cooking and the stone removed.
 May be poached, stewed and pureed, or made into jams and chutneys.

-- Poach and serve on tarts and flans. - Stew, then fold through a little honey and reduced-fat ricotta cheese to make a fruit topping.
+- Poach and serve on tarts and flans glazed with warmed apricot jam. - Stew and puree, then fold through a little honey and sieved reduced-fat ricotta cheese to make a fruit topping.

 Banana

 Varieties